Kebby-Quake/block-quake/README.md

 5. Run **Quake** for whichever source port you put the mod files into.
 6. In-game, open the console with the tilda key `~` and type `game block-quake-vanilla-tc-main` then press enter.[^1]

-All done! *Please remember this mod is not 100% finished, so expect some missing models!*
+You're all done, have fun! *Please remember this mod is not 100% finished, so expect some missing models!*

 [^1]: Some source ports load mods differently, if `game block-quake-vanilla-tc-main` doesn't work in the console, try `gamedir block-quake-vanilla-tc-main`.
 If you changed the name of the mod folder to something else, type that new name into the console after `game` or `gamedir` with a space inbetween.